richardcrng/redux-leaves/docs/defaults/README.md

 ---
-id:
+id: overview
-title: Default action creators by type
+title: Default action creators
 hide_title: true
-sidebar_label: By type
+sidebar_label: Overview
 ---

-# Default action creators by type
+# Default action creators

 All of the below action creators are availble through the [`create`](../api/create.md) API at any arbitrary leaf of [`actions`](../api/actions.md).